mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 ## Changes in 2021.3.x

-- *3rd-party-rt.jar*: a jar file containing the runtime classes of various third-party libraries that are used by IntelliJ IDEA, such as JNA, ASM, and Log4j.
+- *3rd-party-rt.jar*: is a JAR file containing the runtime classes of IntelliJ IDEA's various third-party libraries, such as JNA, ASM, and Log4j.
 - *eclipse.jar*: a jar file containing the core classes of the Eclipse platform, such as the runtime, resources, and workspace APIs.
 - *annotations.jar* was renamed to *jetbrains-annotations*.
 - *kotlinx-metadata-jvm*: the Kotlinx Metadata JVM library, which is a Kotlin library for reading and writing JVM metadata in Kotlin class files and Android DEX files.